 Effective stakeholder engagement and consultation is a very important aspect in managing environmental requirements for maintaining and constructing AtoN.
 Management of AtoN sites and activities needs to take into consideration the views of environmental stakeholders to ensure the best balance of environmental constraints and practical maintenance and construction capability.

+The public participation process must provide access to all information that reasonably has, or may have the potential to influence any decision with regard to an application unless access to that information is protected by law and must include consultation with:

+(a) the competent authority

+(b) every State department that administers a law relating to a matter affecting the environment relevant to an application for an environmental authorisation

+(c) all organs of state which have jurisdiction in respect of the activity to which the application relates; and

+(d) all potential, or, where relevant, registered interested and affected parties

+Communication between relevant domestic governmental departments and interested affected parties are critical.
+Environmental concerns can further be address through a structured public participation framework.
+It is equally important that domestic legislation be considered and impact assessment, were needed, be put in place.

 Social Responsibility - Traditional and Cultural Heritage

 An organisation’s attitudes and environmental management practices at the operational level can have a profound effect on local traditional communities, and play an important role in shaping the relationship between an organisation and the communities affected by its operations.

-This is a regional issue and an authoritie’s approach should be based on the profile of communities and indigenous cultures that interact in one way or another with their operations.
+This is a regional issue and an authority’s approach should be based on the profile of communities and indigenous cultures that interact in one way or another with their operations.

 General, practical measures may include: